dannyel2511/robotics-final-project/README.md

 # Teleoperation
 It is possible to control the robot from a remote computer, the only requirement is that both computers (remote PC and onboard computer) are connected to the same network.
 Follow these steps to start the teleoperation mode of the robot.

 **1. Connect both computers to the same network (LAN)**.
 Verify that they can communicate each other by doing a ping to the IP assigned.

+**Optional:** Connect to the onboard computer via SSH.

-**2.Modifyt the ```.bashrc``` in both computers**.
+**2.Modify the ```.bashrc``` in both computers**.
 You need to indicate where the ROSCORE will be running, in this case it will run on the PC.
 Moreover, the onboard computer has to be able to communicate with it.
 To do this, it is neccesary to change three ROS environment variables.
 Run this commands:
 **On PC**
 ```sh
 echo "export ROS_IP=Your_PC_IP" >> ~/.bashrc